Spoil Your Older Dog With These Homemade Soft Dog Treats

-Just because your fur baby's getting a little long in the tooth doesn't mean chewing hard treats is easy.
-Make him these chewy treats to reward him with something he can easily chomp.
+Just because your dog is getting a little long in the tooth doesn't mean chewing hard treats is easy.
+These homemade chewy treats are perfect to reward your best friend with something they can easily chomp.

 Note: These recipes use baby food.
 While many baby foods are purees of meats and veggies or fruits and water, some may contain garlic, onion powder or other ingredients that aren’t good for dogs.
 Check the ingredients before buying.